UCaNLabUMB/Testbed_Controller/Documentation/Config_Control_Net.md

 ## Verify SSH Configuration
 If the passwordless ssh setup is successful, you should now be able to use the majority of the other testbed scripts to interact with the RPi nodes in your testbed.
 To verify that everything is setup correctly, we can test using the `get_info_pi.sh` script.
 This script has a set of optional flags related to potential information of interest for each node, and allows for users to easily aggregate the information about all nodes.
+We also note that the `-u` flag has been included so that you can specify the username you have set for your clients.
+By default, this is set to ucanlab.
+You can also modify the bash script(s) directly and set the default username to the username that you have assigned for your RPi nodes (if you want to avoid the need to use the `-u` flag in your commands).

 The instance below shows how we have used the script to determine our nodes' microSD card memory, available RAM, installed OS, and hardware information.
 If this information is displayed for all of the nodes in your system without any errors (and without requiring that you enter a password), then the passwordless SSH is setup and you are almost ready to start testing!

 ![GitHub Logo](Images/get_info_pi.png)

 ## Install Testbed Software on RPi Nodes
-In this last step, we use the testbed's `setup_pis.sh` script to create the necessary directory structure on the RPi nodes, and to copy over some scripts that will eventually be run on the RPi nodes.
+In this step, we use the testbed's `setup_pis.sh` script to create the necessary directory structure on the RPi nodes, and to copy over some scripts that will eventually be run on the RPi nodes.
 This is done to provide autonomy of the nodes, allowing the TC to send a command to run a script rather that having the TC send the script's funcionality step-by-step via SSH.
 This script has the conventional `-l` and `-r` flags used in the testbed.
 For instance, we use the following command for the three node example:
 * `bash setup_pis.sh -l 101,105,106`

+**NOTE:** The `setup_pis.sh` script also includes a `-c` flag that clears the testbed directory on the RPi nodes.
+This is helpful if you have collected data from multiple experiments and you've already aggregated the data at the TC.
+We intentionally leave local copies of collected data on the RPi nodes so that they can be pulled again in the future if needed, but you can always use the clear flag with `setup_pis.sh` if you want to remove all stored data on the RPi nodes.

 ## Setup VNC Viewer (Optional)